 In its time, this “temple of transport” has witnessed many important events.
 President Wilson welcomed General Pershing here in 1918 on his return from France.
 South Pole explorer Rear Admiral Richard Byrd was also feted at Union Station on his homecoming.
 And Franklin D. Roosevelt’s funeral train, bearing his casket, was met here in 1945 by thousands of mourners.

 Union Station never closes, never pauses.
-At least 36 million people come through Union Station’s doors yearly, 100,000 a day.
+At least 40 million people come through Union Station’s doors yearly, more than 100,000 a day.
 About 100 retail and food shops on three levels offer a wide array of merchandise and dining options.
-Several tour-bus companies use the station as a point of arrival and departure, and operate ticket booths inside the front hall of the main concourse.
-(See p. ### for more information about tours.)
-As of Spring 2015, the DC Circulator bus service operates a National Mall circuit that begins and ends at Columbia Circle, in front of Union Station; see p. ###, “Loop the National Mall Aboard the DC Circulator.”
+Several tour-bus companies use the station as a point of arrival and departure and operate ticket booths inside the front hall of the main concourse.Amtrak, the commuter MARC trains, Metrorail trains and Metrobuses, DC Circulator buses, taxis, rental cars, local drivers and pedestrians, and the DC Streetcar all converge on Union Station; see chapter 11 for details about Union Station as a transportation hub.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.